anoma/devchain-container/README.md

 # building the container may take a while and requires network access
 # this default docker build command is fine if you just want to experiment with making transfers, etc.

-# BASE_POINT should be an ancestor of COMMIT
-export BASE_POINT='master'

-# COMMIT must include the init-genesis-validator changes from https://github.com/anoma/anoma/pull/1053
+# REF is the git commit or tag you want to build anoma from
+# it must be at least anoma v0.6.0 or a later commit
-# COMMIT must also be compatible with the `network-config.toml` in this repo
+# REF must also be compatible with the `network-config.toml` in this repo (until https://github.com/anoma/anoma/issues/1105 is done, at which point we could use some pre-provided network config template)
+export REF='v0.6.0'

+# BASE_POINT should be an ancestor of REF
+# for caching, ideally it should be using the same Rust toolchain as well
-export COMMIT='b4021f085f0f692b07d150dd0929a6f5072cd9a4'
+export BASE_POINT='v0.6.0'

 docker build \
     --build-arg BASE_POINT=${BASE_POINT} \
-    --build-arg COMMIT=${COMMIT} \
+    --build-arg REF=${REF} \
-    -t devchain-container:${COMMIT} \
+    -t devchain-container:${REF} \
     -t dev-container .

 # after build is done, start up a disposable container